titipata/pubmed_parser/README.md

 - `other_id`: Other IDs found, each separated by `;`
 - `title`: title of the article
 - `abstract`: abstract of the article
-- `affiliation`: corresponding author's affiliation.
-If multiple, each separated by `\n` and will correspond to each authors
 - `authors`: authors, each separated by `;`
 - `mesh_terms`: list of MeSH terms with corresponding MeSH ID, each separated by `;` e.g. `'D000161:Acoustic Stimulation; D000328:Adult; ...`
 - `publication_types`: list of publication type list each separated by `;` e.g. `'D016428:Journal Article'`